cliargs

 func NewHelp

-NewHelp is a function to create a Help instance.
-This function can optionally take left margin and right margin as variadic arguments.
+NewHelp is a function to construct a Help instance.

 func (*Help) AddOpts